 However, the required background is not operationalism, but a completely different approach.
-Before the advent of operationalism in the early 20th century, there was already a deeper analysis of measurement theory provided by Hermann von Helmholtz (1821-1894) in 1887.
+Before the advent of operationalism in the early 20th century, there existed already a deeper analysis of measurement theory provided by Hermann von Helmholtz (1887).
 This approach takes into account the a priori conditions that should be imposed upon measurement procedures in order to obtain results that conform to some basic properties of physical magnitudes.
-Helmholtz' approach was followed and developed by Norman Robert Campbell (1880-1949) in 1920.
-In more recent times, one can find an excellent textbook on this subject written by a philosopher: Brian David Ellis (1968).
+Helmholtz' approach was followed and developed by

+Norman Campbell (1920).
+In more recent times, one can find an excellent textbook on this subject written by a philosopher: Brian Ellis (1968).

-This paper will present a short account of Helmholtz' approach to measurement theory, and will discuss the possible uses and implications of this approach in physics education.1
+This paper will present a short account of Helmholtz' approach to measurement theory, and will discuss the possible uses and implications of this approach in physics education.